German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: Limitations

-The idea of turning general social surveys such as the ALLBUS into empirically grounded persona collection comes with a number of limitations.
-First, surveys only offer a \textbf{snapshot of a population that dynamically changes over time}, both in its composition (e.g., due to migration or demographic change) as well as in the attitudes and beliefs held by individuals.
-To explicitly mark this temporal dependency, we date the released \emph{GGP} through versioning.
-A partial alleviation of this limitation could also be in the use of reweighting techniques, which we leave for future work to explore.
-Second, while we rule out the possibility that any of our tested LLMs has had access to the ALLBUS data we use, another (indirect) form of \textbf{data leakage} could occur across different releases of the ALLBUS, given that such surveys to a large degree run the same questions in every iteration.
-Future work could thus investigate performance differences between \emph{GGP} versions created from and evaluated on current and past releases of the ALLBUS.
 Third, missing information at an individual level introduces a \textbf{trade-off between the representativity of the persona collection and the completeness of the individual persona descriptions}.
 In our experiments, we prioritize representativity by including all personas instead of selecting only those that are complete, i.e., have information on all attributes available.
-By releasing the \emph{GGP} with all personas, including those that are incomplete, we allow users of the collection to resolve this trade-off as they see fit\textemdash they could prioritize representativity by working with the collection as is, or they could prioritize persona completeness by selecting only personas with full information.
+By releasing the \emph{GGSS Personas} with all personas, including those that are incomplete, we allow users of the collection to resolve this trade-off as they see fit\textemdash they could prioritize representativity by working with the collection as is, or they could prioritize persona completeness by selecting only personas with full information.
 Future work could explore how imputation procedures, possibly LLM-based \cite{castricato2025persona}, might help to resolve this trade-off.

 Fourth, our \textbf{attribute selection procedure does not account for correlations} and possible multicollinearity between predictors.
 Future work could test methods that evaluate all possible subsets of $k$ attributes to improve upon the sets of TOP-$k$ attributes currently used for persona creation.

-Lastly, we are \textbf{relying exclusively on survey data}, both for the creation of persona descriptions and as a source of human groundtruth to evaluate our approach against.
-However, there is some evidence that survey data itself might be limited in accurately capturing human attitudes and behaviors.
-Future work could on the one hand explore the inclusion of behavioral data in persona prompts as a more immediate proxy of human behavior, and on the other hand search additional sources of groundtruth (such as election outcomes) to evaluate against.
+In addition, LLM-generated closed-ended survey responses are susceptible to minimal perturbations, such as the positioning of the answer option \cite{rupprecht2025promptperturbationsrevealhumanlike, tjuatja_llms_2024}.
+Special attention should be put on the robustness of synthetic survey responses by applying prompt perturbations to ensure that the results are not only artifacts of the prompting style.